What is Cohousing?

 The term “cohousing” refers to a type of housing which began in Denmark over 50 years ago and is now is a growing phenomenon in Europe and the United States.
 And it is slowly developing in Canada.
 In B.C. there are currently over 21 well-established cohousing communities, ranging from urban to agricultural, from seniors to mixed generation, with dwellings from modest apartments to rather elegant dwellings overlooking the Pacific Ocean.

-“Cohousing” refers to a type of intentional community – large or small -- in which members who share common values commit to a lifestyle that is mutually supportive, engaging and sustainable.
+“Cohousing” is a type of intentional community – large or small -- in which members who share common values commit to a lifestyle that is mutually supportive, engaging and sustainable.
 In practical terms, members live in completely independent moderate-sized dwellings or apartments and enjoy privacy as well as a healthy social life -- while conserving resources as they share some common spaces, amenities and activities.
 The community is generally planned, owned and managed by its members.

 Almost every cohousing community is developed and shaped physically, socially and financially through the active participation of the people who will live there.